 First a first vector and n look-ahead vectors are stored in the feature vector RAM.
 After this, the oldest vector is overwritten with a new vector.
 Next the address calculator calculates a cache read address, the GMM address and the cache write addresses that point where the calculated output probabilities will be cached.
 Then the cached data are checked.
-If hit, the cached probabilities of contiguous n+1 vectors are computed in parallel.
+If hit, the cached probability is output as a result.
+If not, the output probabilities of contiguous n+1 vectors are computed in parallel.
 Finally the computation result that corresponds to the present frame is output.
 The other probabilities regarding n look-ahead vectors are stored in the cache.